Bournemouth 0-2 Crystal Palace

 Goal!

 Goal!
 Bournemouth 0, Crystal Palace 2.
-Christian Benteke (Crystal Palace) header from the centre of the box to the top left corner.
+Christian Benteke (Crystal Palace) header from very close range to the top left corner.
 Assisted by Andros Townsend with a cross.

 Attempt saved.
 Jack Wilshere (Bournemouth) left footed shot from outside the box is saved in the bottom right corner.